flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 In essence, the process works as follows [@graphics-rgme_color_math]:

-1. Internally, the S-PPU houses two rendering pipelines: **Main Screen** and **Sub Screen**, where programmers can assign backgrounds layers and the sprite layer to each.
+1. Internally, the S-PPU houses two rendering pipelines: **Main Screen** and **Sub Screen**, where programmers can assign background layers and the sprite layer to each.
     - The Sub Screen can also be filled with a solid colour instead of receiving layers.
     - High-resolution modes (Mode 5 and 6) consume the Sub Screen's resources, preventing Color Math from working in those modes.
 2. The pixels of both screens can be masked using individual window parameters.
 3. The S-PPU separately merges the background layers within Main and Sub Screen, respecting the priority of each layer and window settings.
 4. Finally, the S-PPU lets programmers decide how to merge the content of Main Screen and Sub Screen.
 It can **add** or **subtract** the two screens, and then **divide** the result by two (achieving transparency effects).
-    - Division by two is computationally cheap in digital circuits, as it only requires to shift the value one position to the right.
+    - Division by two is computationally cheap in digital circuits, as it only requires shifting the value one position to the right.

 In the second *Donkey Kong Country* example [@fig-dk_layers], Main Screen consists of a single white layer, while Sub Screen contains the rest of the scenery.
 However, the latter is encoded with **inverted colours**.
 At the last stage of the pipeline, the S-PPU applies subtraction and division, producing a correctly coloured frame with transparency effects and enhanced brightness - effectively simulating the torchlight.